cfengine/documentation/examples.markdown

 ## Integrating the Example into your Main Policy

-The following steps make the example policy part of your main policy.

-Do these steps on the policy server:
+Make the example policy part of your main policy by doing the following on your policy server:

 1. Copy the file from `/var/cfengine/share/doc/examples` to `/var/cfengine/masterfiles`.